defra-design/aqie-design-history/app/posts/private-beta/sprint-seven.md

   url: https://github.com/defra-design
 ---

-## Research goals from sprint six
+## Research goals from sprint 6

-The research was conducted with a mix of participants, including those with low digital skills.
+This research was conducted with a mix of participants living in rural and urban areas of Northern Ireland.

 We focussed on testing our changes to the forecast, including:
+* how the Northern Ireland participants managed the search function
 * Today, Tomorrow and Outlook tabs
 * only displaying the health advice for the highest reading
 * Daily Air Quality Index (DAQI) without numbers